tosc/vim/README.md

 	* helptags for vim
 	* todo
 * Move my infostuff to server repo.
-* Move my sources to vim-scripts.
 * Echo result of rm mv add.
 Echomsg?
 * Create unite source for external commands.
 Switch to that unite buffer to get more output from program.
 * Make my draw into a real plugin.
-* Find way to disable default US source for neocomplete.
 * Download all external binaries for windows and put them at a convenient location to make installing vim easier.
 * Better names in ö.
 * cp in unite.
 * Detect stuff that needs compiling and compile by itself.
-* Add easy bind for / ? so I can use them more like f F.